-Finding Burgundies that over deliver for their price has become a feat that is next to impossible.
-But if you avoid the pitfalls of many Burgundy drinkers - seeking fancy labels and not focusing on the wine within – there are still treasures to be found, especially if you travel a bit off the beaten path.
+Finding Burgundies that over deliver for their price has now become a feat that is next to impossible.
+But if you avoid the pitfalls of many Burgundy drinkers who seek fancy labels and ignore the wine from within – there are still many treasures to be found, especially if you venture a bit off the beaten path.
 As any astute Burgundy lover knows, the single most important factor is of course, the vigneron.
-More than vintage or vineyard, a great grower will deliver a wine of quality and pedigree year in and year out, and from the lowest level to the highest Grand Cru.
+More than vintage or vineyard, a great grower will deliver a wine of quality and pedigree year in and year out, and from the lowest level to the highest in the hierarchy.

-In the 2011 vintage Antoine took over the 4.2 hectares of family vineyards that had been in long-term lease since his grandfather's retirement in 1992.
-Antoine had previously cut his teeth working for 4 years at Domaine Amiot-Servelle in Chambolle-Musigny, with shorter stints in Chablis and in South Africa.
-Gifted with family vines, but unhaunted by the pressures of tradition and heritage, Antoine set out to be the first in his family to make wine.
+In the 2011 vintage, Antoine took over the 4.2 hectares of family vineyards that had been in long-term lease since his grandfather's retirement in 1992.
+Antoine had previously cut his teeth working for four years at Domaine Amiot-Servelle in Chambolle-Musigny, with shorter stints in Chablis and in South Africa.
+Gifted with family vines, but not haunted by the pressures of history and heritage, Antoine set out to be the first in his family to make wine.

 At harvest, the Grand Cru-level care is evident.
 The grapes are, of course, harvested by hand and sorted both in the vineyard and in the cellar.
 Great attention is paid to harvest fruit that is physiologically ripe but also maintains an energy and vibrancy that carries into the final wine.
-Once the grapes arrive at the chais, Antoine feels that most of the potential has been established.
-So, during the fermentation, macerations are fairly gentle and without exaggerated extraction, lasting for about 15 days.
+Once the grapes arrive at the cellar, Antoine feels that most of the potential has been established.
+So, during the fermentation, macerations are gentle and without exaggerated extraction, lasting for about 15 days.
 All wines see 35-50% whole cluster and are vinified without sulfur.
 Over the past five vintages, Antoine has come to believe that with clean fruit and attention to detail, he can forgo the use of sulfur in vinification, which he believes achieves the purest expression of his terroirs.
-Barrel ageing lasts for 12 months and are bottled to capture the purity and exuberance of the fruit.
+Barrel ageing lasts for 12 months at which point the wines are bottled to capture the purity and exuberance of the fruit.
 The use of new oak has decreased dramatically since Antoine's first vintage, and today no wine sees more than 10% new oak.